If you’re about to retire and want to create an immediate source of retirement income, you should investigate immediate annuities.

-Immediate annuities provide certain benefits that are unique to that type of annuity, and others that are common to all annuities.
+Immediate annuities provide certain benefits that are unique to that type of annuity and others that are common to all annuities.

-An immediate annuity can provide you with known benefits that can help to relieve much of the anxiety that comes with retirement.
-You won’t spend time worrying about the performance of the stock market, and how that might impact your income or your retirement.
+An immediate annuity can provide you with known benefits that can help relieve much of the anxiety that comes with retirement.
+You won’t spend time worrying about the performance of the stock market and how that might impact your income or your retirement.

 Income for life.
 We’ve been touching on this point throughout this article, but it’s the central benefit of immediate annuities.
-Most other types of retirement related investments run the risk of running out.
+Most other types of retirement-related investments run the risk of running out.
 As the principal in the plan draws down, the income distributions decline as well.

-A completely passive investment.
+A Completely Passive Investment.
 While some people are investment savvy, it’s likely that most people are not.
 Immediate annuities are perfect for people who want a completely passive investment.
-You won’t need to worry about how or where to invest the money in the plan, since it is actually an income contract.
+You won’t need to worry about how or where to invest the money in the plan since it is actually an income contract.

 In addition, since part of your income payment represents a return of capital invested, the income that you receive from the annuity will be higher than the interest income streams that CDs and Treasury bills earn.

-There are none of the high commissions or administrative fees that typically accompany other annuities, and even other retirement plans.
+There are none of the high commissions or administrative fees that typically accompany other annuities and even other retirement plans.

-This is important if you don’t have sufficient savings for retirement, or if you simply want to increase the amount of savings and income that you will have available when you retire.
+This is important if you don’t have sufficient savings for retirement or if you simply want to increase the amount of savings and income that you will have available when you retire.

 Immediate annuities, and annuities in general, have no such limits.
-You can contribute as much as you want to a contract, to produce the level of income that you need.
+You can contribute as much as you want to a contract to produce the level of income that you need.

 But you can use an immediate annuity to provide the same result.
-By depositing a certain amount of money with the insurance company for the annuity contract, you virtually guaranteed a constant income stream for the rest of your life.
+By depositing a certain amount of money with the insurance company for the annuity contract, you are virtually guaranteed a constant income stream for the rest of your life.

-Creating a death benefit.
-Though annuities typically do not have a death benefit, you can add a death benefit rider to your annuity, that will pay a specific amount of money to your heirs upon your death.
+Creating a Death Benefit.
+Though annuities typically do not have a death benefit, you can add a death benefit rider to your annuity that will pay a specific amount of money to your heirs upon your death.